proVject/eliftach_test/README.md

 3. Host an application in any suitable way and share the URL to access it.
 (Used [github pages](https://provject.github.io/eliftach_test/))
 4. The front-end part can be done in JavaScript (with or without any framework), with any preferred design style.
 (Used React)
 5. The back-end part can be done on NodeJS with or without any framework.
-(Used Heroku for postgresql, hetzner vps as a host, NodeJs, express, npm i sequelize)
+(Used hetzner vps as a host for nodeJs abd pg, NodeJs, express, sequelize)
 6. Use any relational or non-relational database.
-(Used postgresql on heroku)
+(Used postgresql on host with docker)

 ## [CV](https://drive.google.com/file/d/1GSssU-oLm_rUJtRxDBWsopN0ytrSt2CE/view?usp=sharing).
 Contact me!